Swami Vivekananda

+Vivekananda is widely regarded as one of the greatest modern Indian thinkers.
+He was a prominent philosopher, social reformer, and the most successful proponent of Vedanta philosophy abroad.
+He played a crucial role in the Hindu revivalist movement and contributed significantly to the rise and development of Indian nationalism in colonial India.
+Celebrated as a patriotic saint, his birth anniversary is observed in India as National Youth Day.

 Early life (1863–1888)

 Birth and childhood

-Vivekananda was born as Narendranath Datta (name shortened to Narendra or Naren) in a Bengali family in his ancestral home at 3 Gourmohan Mukherjee Street in Calcutta, the capital of British India, on 12 January 1863 during the Makar Sankranti festival.
-He belonged to a traditional family and was one of nine siblings.
+Vivekananda was born as Narendranath Datta (name shortened to Narendra or Naren) in an aristocratic Bengali Kayastha family in his ancestral home at 3 Gourmohan Mukherjee Street in Calcutta, the capital of British India, on 12 January 1863 during the Makar Sankranti festival.
+He was one of nine siblings.
 His father, Vishwanath Datta, was an attorney at the Calcutta High Court.
 Durgacharan Datta, Narendra's grandfather was a Sanskrit and Persian scholar who left his family and became a monk at age twenty-five.
 His mother, Bhubaneswari Devi, was a devout housewife.
 The progressive, rational attitude of Narendra's father and the religious temperament of his mother helped shape his thinking and personality.
-Narendranath was interested in spirituality from a young age and used to meditate before the images of deities such as Shiva, Rama, Sita, and Mahavir Hanuman.
+Narendranath was interested in spirituality from a young age and used to meditate before the images of deities such as Shiva, Rama, Sita, and Hanuman.
 He was fascinated by wandering ascetics and monks.
 Narendra was mischievous and restless as a child, and his parents often had difficulty controlling him.
 His mother said, "I prayed to Shiva for a son and he has sent me one of his demons".